sourcehut-mirrors/chawan/lib/monoucha0/doc/manual.md

 Usually you'll want to wrap `eval` in a function that deals with exceptions in a way appropriate for your application.

-### More convenient error handling with nim-results

-There is a convenience wrapper for error handling which uses nim-results, which allows writing procedures that throw exceptions but are still generic to JS and Nim.
-It also includes an `evalConvert` which is like `eval` but returns a `Result` of the desired value or an exception.

-This is *not* zero-cost, it requires more allocations than just using the QJS APIs.
-But it does allow for prettier code.

 ## Registering objects

 In JavaScript, all objects are passed *by reference*.
 Monoucha allows you